hideodaikoku/silent-valley/content/blog/02-guiding-light/index.md

 > "that should do it" 🦌

-he looked again at his wrist. the circuits were starting to fade.
+He looked again at his wrist. the circuits were starting to fade.

 > "not much time left for me either" 🦌

-six beats.
+Six beats.

 +click+